Kenshiro-Ida/BrainRotto/README.md

-# BrainRotto Language Interpreter
+# BrainRot Language Interpreter

-BrainRotto is a fun, emoji and desi-language flavored interpreted language designed for creativity and chaos.
+BrainRot is a fun, emoji and desi-language flavored interpreted language designed for creativity and chaos.
 This interpreter allows you to tokenize and execute `.rot` files written in BrainRot syntax.

 ## 🔥 Features